 - unpaid carers aged 16 to 64 (Listen to Dr Nicola Steedman and Dr. Punam Krishan discuss vaccination for unpaid carers.
 Available in English, Romanian, Cantonese, Arabic, Hindi, Urdu, Polish, Punjabi)

-The next group of people to be invited for their coronavirus vaccination are those aged 50 and over.
+The next group of people to be invited for their coronavirus vaccination are those aged 40 - 49.
+NHS Scotland is aiming for everyone aged 18 to 49 to have their first dose of the coronavirus vaccine by the end of July, depending on supply.
 Read further information about JCVI advice on priority groups for the coronavirus vaccination on GOV.UK.

 As per the Scottish Government’s Strategic Framework update on 23 February, it aims for all JCVI Priority Groups 1-9 having been offered at least their first vaccination by 26 April 2021.